-Juvenile Arthritis Awareness Month is a time to bring awareness to the chronic condition of Juvenile Arthritis.
-This awareness month takes place in July and uses the symbol of the blue awareness ribbon to call attention to the need for funding, advocacy, and support of those who are affected.
+Juvenile Arthritis Awareness Month is a time to call attention to the chronic condition of Juvenile Arthritis.
+Juvenile Arthritis Awareness Month takes place in July and uses the symbol of the blue awareness ribbon to call attention to the need for funding, advocacy, and support of those affected.

-One way to raise awareness is to wear a Juvenile Arthritis Ribbon.
+One way to raise awareness is to wear a Juvenile Arthritis ribbon.
 Another is to share your story with others about living with Juvenile Arthritis.
-Sharing your story breaks down barriers to misconceptions about needed care for this chronic disorder, and lets others put a human face on this complex disease.
-It also helps to increase funding and research for the benefit of all afflicted with JA.
+Sharing your story breaks down barriers to misconceptions about care needed for this chronic disorder.
+It also lets others put a human face on this complex disease.
+In addition, awareness increases funding and research for the benefit of all afflicted with JA.

 It’s important to share your story with legislators, policymakers, and other advocates to address barriers to care.
-These barriers include the cost of treatment, side effects of medications, the limited number of specialists available to treat this condition, and other insurance-related issues.
+These barriers include the cost of treatment, side effects of medications, and the limited number of specialists available to treat this condition.
+It also highlights other insurance-related issues.

 Juvenile Arthritis Awareness Month

-It’s necessary to understand the nature of Juvenile Arthritis, especially during July, which focuses attention on this disease.
-Just as adults get arthritis, children, too, may become affected.
-According to the National Institutes of Health, the most common type of Juvenile Arthritis is called Juvenile Idiopathic Arthritis, also known as JIA.
+It’s necessary to understand the nature of Juvenile Arthritis, especially during July.
+During July, foundations and affected individuals focus attention on this disease.
+Just as adults get arthritis, children, too, get arthritis.
+According to the National Institutes of Health (NIH), the most common type of Juvenile Arthritis is called Juvenile Idiopathic Arthritis, also known as JIA.
 The word idiopathic means that the origin of this chronic condition is not understood.
 While the exact cause or causes are not understood, it is believed that JIA begins when the immune system becomes overactive and creates inflammation.

 How Can a Person Raise Awareness During Juvenile Arthritis Awareness Month?

-As a JIA patient, you can call attention to the needs of those who struggle with this chronic condition.
-Telling your story allows you to call attention to yourself and the personal way you have been affected.
-Parents acting on behalf of their children have a very strong voice, since there is often no bigger advocate than a parent who wants to impact change for their child.
+As a JIA patient, call attention to the needs of those who struggle with this chronic condition.
+Telling your story allows you to highlight the personal way you have been affected.
+Parents acting on behalf of their children have a very strong voice.
+There is often no bigger advocate than a parent who wants to impact change for their child.

 The good news is that with treatment, sometimes those with JIA can have periods of time when the disease goes into remission.
-With the correct treatments, it may also permanently go away with no other need for medication.
-For this reason, seeing a doctor early and understanding this disease helps to reduce the amount of joint damage and additional complications a child may experience throughout his or her lifetime.
+With the correct treatments, JA may also permanently go away with no other need for medication.
+For this reason, seeing a doctor early and understanding this disease helps to reduce joint damage.
+It also helps reduce additional complications a child may experience throughout his or her lifetime.
 Education and awareness are key.